JeffersonLab/clas12-mcgen/README.md

 *Similarly, some generators (clas12-elSpectro) that leverage ROOT do not work at runtime if moved after compilation.
 A workaround for that is setting `$ROOT_INCLUDE_PATH`, and that is done in the CVMFS environment module for clas12-mcgen.*

+*Maybe ROOT should be built with --prefix specified and installed and then it would be easily copiable.
+Try that next time.
+Another option is chroot.*

 ### Dependencies/Requirements

 1. ROOT with MathMore and Minuit2